 What I know for sure is that there is life not after, but with, childhood trauma, divorce, dementia and career changes.
 And even a Pandemic.

 Irrespective of the cards life serves us, we can find grace and be gracious with others.
 And so I recently completed my first book;

 learning to Love yourself, Live in this moment and Lead the life you desire”

 To kick start my journey towards half a century, last year I joined an Action Challenge team and climbed Mount Kilimanjaro in January 2020.
 This tested my mindfulness and resilience as we trekked to 5895m, but also helped raise funds for the Alzheimer’s Society and awareness of the amazing work they do for people living with dementia.

-Having never run before my late 30s, in April this year I will be running the Royal Parks Half Marathon for Alzheimer’s Society – you can follow my JustGiving page.
+Having never run before my late 30s, in April this year I ran the Royal Parks Half Marathon for Alzheimer’s Society having never run before I was 36.

 Let me help YOU find YOUR breath, so you too can THRIVE.

 Learn to love yourself, live in this moment, and live the life you desire